ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Video.rst

 |

+.. _sdk_qtmultimedia_video_error-prop:

 +--------------------------------------------------------------------------+
 |        \ error : enumeration                                             |
 +--------------------------------------------------------------------------+

 This property holds the error state of the video.
 It can be one of:

--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.NoError -
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.NoError - there is no
-   there is no current error.
+   current error.
--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.ResourceError
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.ResourceError - the
-   - the video cannot be played due to a problem allocating resources.
+   video cannot be played due to a problem allocating resources.
--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.FormatError
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.FormatError - the
-   - the video format is not supported.
+   video format is not supported.
--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.NetworkError
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.NetworkError - the
-   - the video cannot be played due to network issues.
+   video cannot be played due to network issues.
--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.AccessDenied
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.AccessDenied - the
-   - the video cannot be played due to insufficient permissions.
+   video cannot be played due to insufficient permissions.
--  `MediaPlayer </sdk/apps/qml/QtMultimedia/MediaPlayer/>`__.ServiceMissing
+-  :ref:`MediaPlayer <sdk_qtmultimedia_mediaplayer>`.ServiceMissing - the
-   - the video cannot be played because the media service could not be instantiated.
+   video cannot be played because the media service could not be instantiated.

 |

+.. _sdk_qtmultimedia_video_errorString-prop:

 +--------------------------------------------------------------------------+
 |        \ errorString : string                                            |